-Located 80 miles northeast from Fresno in the Sierra Nevada Mountains, Huntington Lake was constructed in 1912.
+Located 80 miles northeast of Fresno in the Sierra Nevada Mountains, Huntington Lake was constructed in 1912.
 The lake is part of the Big Creek Hydroelectric Project that provides power to Southern California.

 The lake has four dams and feeds into Shaver Lake to the southwest.
 One of the most popular Huntington Lake events is the High Sierra Regatta.
 A sailing competition held each summer at the lake.